T2MNetwork/website/_pages/practicalities_2023.md

 ![Dancing of La Coupole](assets/../../assets/img/coupole.jpg)

-A cocktail dinner with all conference participants will take place on Thursday evening at la [La Coupole](https://www.lacoupole-paris.com/)
+A cocktail dinner with all conference participants will take place on Thursday evening at [La Coupole](https://www.lacoupole-paris.com/)

 *102 Bd du Montparnasse, 75014 Paris*